-Fiscal Year 2021 Financial Results
+Fiscal Year 2022 Financial Results

-In Fiscal Year 2021, Bonneville made its scheduled United States Treasury payments on time and in full for the 38th consecutive year.
-Bonneville recorded net revenues in Fiscal Year 2021 of \$398 million, an increase of approximately \$152 million, or 62 percent more than the prior fiscal year revenues of \$246 million.
-For additional details related to Fiscal Year 2021 financial results, see "BONNEVILLE FINANCIAL OPERATIONS-Management's Discussion of Operating Results-Fiscal Year 2021."
-Bonneville finished Fiscal Year 2021 with Total Financial Reserves (as hereinafter defined) of approximately \$1.056 billion (Power Services' Total Financial Reserves of \$727 million and Transmission Services' Total Financial Reserves of \$329 million), which is an increase of approximately \$166 million, or 19 percent more than the prior fiscal year.
-"Total Financial Reserves" is an unaudited metric that is not in accordance with accounting principles generally accepted in the United States of America ("GAAP").
+In Fiscal Year 2022, Bonneville made its scheduled United States Treasury payments on time and in full for the 39th consecutive year.
+Bonneville recorded net revenues in Fiscal Year 2022 of \$964 million, an increase of approximately \$566 million more than the prior fiscal year net revenues of \$398 million.
+The significant increase in Fiscal Year 2022 year-end agency net revenues is primarily due to a \$754 million increase in Power Services gross sales due to above-average hydro power supply sales and higher short-term energy market prices that Bonneville obtained for the sale of seasonal surplus energy (that were more than double the average sales price forecast when establishing current rates).
+For additional details related to Fiscal Year 2022 financial results, see "BONNEVILLE FINANCIAL OPERATIONS-Management's Discussion of Operating Results-Fiscal Year 2022."
+Bonneville finished Fiscal Year 2022 with Total Financial Reserves (as hereinafter defined) of approximately \$1.8 billion (Power Services' Total Financial Reserves of \$1.4 billion and Transmission Services' Total Financial Reserves of \$445 million), which is an increase of approximately \$779 million, or 74 percent more than the prior fiscal year.
+"Total Financial Reserves" is an unaudited metric that is not in accordance with GAAP.
 Bonneville management believes that the use and reporting of Total Financial Reserves assists in reflecting the financial reserves Bonneville has on hand to meet payment obligations.
 Bonneville relies on a financial metric it refers to as Reserves Available for Risk ("RAR") as a measure of accumulated cash flow derived from operations.
-Bonneville divides RAR into "Transmission Services' RAR" and "Power Services' RAR," each of which measures the share of RAR derived from the respective business line's operations.
+Bonneville divides RAR into "Transmission"

+Services' RAR" and "Power Services' RAR," each of which measures the share of RAR derived from the respective business line's operations.
 While the RAR metric is not a measure in accordance with GAAP and is unaudited, Bonneville management nonetheless believes that the RAR metric provides a sound measure of Bonneville's reserves derived (and retained) from operations.
 For a discussion of the non-GAAP financial metrics used by Bonneville, see "BONNEVILLE FINANCIAL OPERATIONS-Bonneville's Use of Non-GAAP Financial Metrics."

-Bonneville finished Fiscal Year 2021 with RAR of approximately \$825 million (Power Services' RAR of approximately \$617 million and Transmission Services' RAR of approximately \$208 million), an increase of approximately 17 percent from the prior year.
-The increase in Fiscal Year 2021 year-end agency RAR is primarily due to a \$136 million increase in Power Services gross sales due to above-average hydro power supply sales and higher short-term energy market prices that Bonneville was able to obtain for the sale of seasonal surplus (secondary) energy than forecast when establishing current rates.
-For additional details related to Fiscal Year 2021 financial results, see "BONNEVILLE FINANCIAL OPERATIONS-Management's Discussion of Operating Results-Fiscal Year 2021."
-Based on the Fiscal Year 2021 year-end Power Services and Transmission Services RAR balances, a rate mechanism referred to as the Reserves Distribution Clause (hereinafter defined) has triggered for application to Power Services.
-See "POWER SERVICES-Certain Statutes and Other Matters Affecting Bonneville's Power Services-Power Rates for Fiscal Years 2022-2023."
+Bonneville finished Fiscal Year 2022 with RAR of approximately \$1.5 billion (Power Services' RAR of approximately \$1.2 billion and Transmission Services' RAR of approximately \$267 million), an increase of approximately 83 percent from the prior year.
+The increase in Fiscal Year 2022 year-end agency RAR is primarily due to a \$754 million increase in Power Services gross sales, as discussed above.
+As a result of the record-breaking net revenues in Fiscal Year 2022, Bonneville finished the year with a substantial RAR balance which is equivalent to the amount of cash needed to meet operating expenses for 233 days.
+Bonneville measures its "Days Cash On Hand" using the following equation: (i) RAR divided by (ii) Operating Expenses (as reported in the "Federal System Statement of Revenues and Expenses") divided by 360.
+For additional details regarding Bonneville's policies related to financial resiliency, see "BONNEVILLE FINANCIAL OPERATIONS-Internal Guidance Affecting Bonneville Financial Operations").
+For additional details related to Fiscal Year 2022 financial results, see "BONNEVILLE FINANCIAL OPERATIONS-Management's Discussion of Operating Results-Fiscal Year 2022."
+Based on the Fiscal Year 2022 year-end Power Services and Transmission Services RAR balances, a rate mechanism referred to as the Reserves Distribution Clause (as hereinafter defined) has triggered for application to Power Services and Transmission Services.
+See "-Current Bonneville Power and Transmission Rates."